olozovoi/wix-test/README.md

 It does that by taking solved board and applying specified number of moves.
 I believe it's possible to calculate some reasonable default with minimum number of moves, so that most of the tiles will be moved, but setting it to 1000 does the job and works fast enough to user not to pay attention.

 After (very :)) fast research [I found](https://en.wikipedia.org/wiki/15_puzzle#Group_theory) an approach which won't use moves, but rather applying so-called 3-cycles.
 Having 3 different numbers (a b c), we can apply permutation (a->b, b->c, c->a) on board.
 It should be faster than `RandomMovementGenerator` so is a possible point of improvement.

+Having `Generator` as interface allows to have multiple implementations, compare them, even switch on the fly if needed.

 ### `GameRuntime`
 Holds game loop.
 Essentially, endless cycle of "draw board; read command; process command".